nical/moz-wgpu-update/README.md

 `upstream-remote` is the name of the remote git will pull from (for example `upstream` in the command `git pull upstream master`) to get the latest changes.
 If not specified, the default is "upstream".

-`github-api-token` is needed by the `audit` command, it is explained later in this document.
+`github-api-token` is needed by the `audit` command.
+It is explained later in this document.

 The script will look for the configuration file in the current folder, then in the home folder.

-You can install the script like any rust binary:
+You can install the script like any Rust binary:

 ```bash
 $ cargo install --path path/to/this/repository/
 ```

-Or just run it form this reporsitory's root folder.
-If so, replace the beginning of the command `moz-wgpu ` with `cargo run -- ` in all of the examples in this document.
+Or just run it form this repository's root folder.
+In this case, replace the beginning of the command `moz-wgpu ` with `cargo run -- ` in all of the examples in this document.

-## Updateing wgpu in mozilla-central
+## Updating wgpu in mozilla-central

 ```bash
 # Update the wgpu dependencies in mozilla-central to revision 98ea3500fd2cfb4b51d5454c662d8eefd940156a